 Near Yorktown in York County, Virginia — The American South (Mid-Atlantic)

 Location.
-Marker has been reported missing.
-It was located near 37° 6.095′ N, 76° 27.479′ W. Marker was near Yorktown, Virginia, in York County.
-Marker was on George Washington Memorial Highway (U.S. 17) south of Commerce Circle, on the right when traveling north.
+37° 12.719′ N, 76° 26.071′ W. Marker is near Yorktown, Virginia, in York County.
+Marker is on Goodwin Neck Road (Virginia Route 173) 0.3 miles west of Stillwater Lane, on the right when traveling east.
 Touch for map.
-Marker was in this post office area: Yorktown VA 23693, United States of America.
+Marker is in this post office area: Yorktown VA 23692, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 11, 2017.
-This page originally submitted on October 14, 2007, by Laura Troy of Burke, Virginia.
-This page has been viewed 1,230 times since then and 9 times this year.
-Photos: 1, 2. submitted on October 14, 2007, by Laura Troy of Burke, Virginia. • J. J. Prats was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on August 4, 2010, by Bernard Fisher of Richmond, Virginia.
+This page has been viewed 1,000 times since then and 86 times this year.
+Photos: 1, 2. submitted on August 4, 2010, by Bernard Fisher of Richmond, Virginia.